ZeanQin/zeanqin.github.io/content/articles/move-from-jekyll-to-nuxtjs.md

 ---
-title: moving from Jekyll to Nuxt.js
+title: Moving from Jekyll to Nuxt.js
 layout: post
 use_toc: true
 comments: true